 4. If there are less than 12 entries such entries may be combined with another class or the class canceled at the discretion of the promoter.

 PP-1 Promotional are accumulated per rider, not per class and they are accumulated from year to year.
-Promotions to the next classification are given at the conclusion of each day’s event if the rider has earned the proper number of points and is age eligible.
+A promotion to the next classification is given at the conclusion of each day’s event if the rider has earned the proper number of points and is age eligible.

-PP-2 Promotional points are awarded to the top five (5) overall finisher’s, (top 3 in youth and vet classes).
+PP-2 Promotional points are awarded to the top five (5) overall finishers, (top 3 in youth, female and vet classes).

 PP-7 When you earn the proper promotional points, you must advance to the next class.
 Riders under 16 who earn 120 promotional points will remain at amateur status with 120 points until they reach 16 years of age.
 At that time they will be promote to expert.
 (You must be 16 years old to be an expert) If you are promoted or race in a higher class in another organization you must also advance to that class in NESC.
 Riders may also move up in class at any time only by notifying the Competition Committee.
 They will issue an updated competition card.

 Riders may freeze their promotional points if they have completed 75% of the races in a series at the time they earn the proper number of advancement points.
 They will accumulate championship points only during this period.
 No promotional points, prizes, or contingencies will be earned.

 YOU MUST NOTIFY THE COMPETITION COMMITTEE IN WRITING IF YOU WISH TO FREEZE, IT WILL NOT BE AUTOMATIC.